Skip to main content

 Deterministic first, LLM bounded

 Detection rules are deterministic.
-Arq Insight explains and ranks findings, but never invents them and never escapes the cited evidence.
+Elevarq Insight explains and ranks findings, but never invents them and never escapes the cited evidence.

 Evidence-cited